florianhartig/ResearchSkills/Labs/LaTeX/readme.md

 # LaTeX

 LaTeX is a script based typesetting program that allows you to set the design of your report, article, book or whatever written statement via written commands.
 The information below provides some help to get started with LaTeX in a fairly basic way.

-## Software you need to install
+#### Install LaTeX on your computer

 * A latex distribution
   * Windows: MikTex